dart-lang/site-www/src/guides/libraries/_dart-html-tour.md

 Note that `elem2` is a `ParagraphElement` in the preceding example.

 Attach the newly created element to the document by assigning a parent to the element.
-You can add an element to any existing element’s children.
+You can add an element to any existing element's children.
 In the following example, `body` is an element, and its child elements are accessible (as a `List<Element>`) from the `children` property.